Skip to content

 Is a vote ever not counted?

-If a voter’s intention is unclear, the ballot may be voided.
-It’s important to mark your ballot paper correctly – but again, there will be instructions both on the paper and in the booth to advise you.
+Additionally, if a voter has deliberately spoilt their ballot paper or their voting intention is unclear, the ballot may be voided.
+It’s important to mark your ballot paper correctly according to the instructions on the ballot paper and in the polling station booth.

 What happens when the votes are counted?